mi6/ic-ui-kit/CHECKLIST.md

 To use this bookmarklet:

-1. Go to the bookmarklet page / URL and save it as a bookmark on your browser
+1. Go to the bookmarklet page / URL and follow the instructions on the page to save the Text Spacing bookmarklet javascript function as a bookmark on your browser
 2. Go to the page on which you want to test the text spacing, e.g. a component story in Storybook
 3. With that page open, go to your bookmarks and click on the bookmarklet.
     - Note: You have to do this in the same tab i.e. on Chrome, don't open your Bookmarks Manager page or go to it in a new tab - just click the three dots in the top right, go to Bookmarks and find the bookmarklet in the popover menu.
 Bookmarklets contain JavaScript code which is run when they are opened, so doing this will execute it on the right page.

+Note: If you're using this bookmarklet to test components, it will have to be re-run each time you open a new page.

 To ensure there is no loss of content when increasing line spacing, the containing elements of text can either be made:
 - Large enough to accommodate for the increase in width and height